jpt13653903/ALCHA/Wiki/MarkDown/Expressions.md

 And here is another example:

     :::C++
-    sig'8 Counter;
+    net'8 Counter;
     UserClk = (Counter == 125); // "Counter" has no value yet
     rtl(CPUClock){
      if(UserClk) Counter  = 0;
      else        Counter += 1;
     }

-Internally, ALCHA implements the blocking nature of combinational assignments by using a copy of the source expression-tree, rather that the source signal itself.
-When that source has no expression-tree yet, a reference to the signal is used instead.
+Internally, ALCHA implements the blocking nature of combinational assignments by using a copy of the source expression-tree, rather that the source net itself.
+When that source has no expression-tree yet, a reference to the net is used instead.
 A simplified example is presented below:

     :::C++
-    sig'8 A, B, C, D;
+    net'8 A, B, C, D;
     A = C;
     B = 5 * D;
     C = B + 7;